 X-ray of ENT organs in Russia.
-What does a nose x-ray show?
+What does a nasal x-ray show?
 X-ray of the paranasal sinuses where

-Radiography of the paranasal sinuses is performed in 2 projections: nasopharyngeal and chin.
-Each x-ray image allows visualization of specific anatomical structures.
+X-rays of the paranasal sinuses are performed in 2 projections: nasomental and chin.
+Each X-ray image allows you to visualize specific anatomical structures.

-Due to the many nuances and subtleties in laying, the appointment of the attending physician before performing an x-ray should be analyzed by a radiologist.
-The specialist may prescribe another projection or cancel the appointment of the attending physician.
+Due to the many nuances and subtleties during installation, the attending physician’s prescription must be analyzed by a radiologist before performing an x-ray.
+The specialist may prescribe a different projection or cancel the attending physician’s prescription.

-What can be seen on the x-ray image of the paranasal sinuses (PNS) in the frontal projection
+What is visible on an x-ray of the paranasal sinuses (SNS) in the frontal projection

 The paranasal sinuses in the frontal projection shows the following anatomical structures: